Salvation Army programs in Waukesha County Wisconsin.

 Waukesha County food assistance from Salvation Army

-Feed The Kids operates during the summer months, and it provides free lunches and snacks to school aged children and youth.
+Feed The Kids operates during the summer months.
+The Salvation Army in Waukesha WI provides free lunches and snacks to school aged children and youth.
 It will help ensure that all children have access to a free and healthy, nutritious lunch when school is not in session.
 This food assistance program aims to take the place of the reduced price or free lunches that many lower income families and their children rely on during the school year.

 Free meals and food assistance is provided as part of the Community Meal Program.
 Assistance is provided at most three times per week, and assistance is for financially challenged families and individuals who live in Waukesha County Wisconsin.
 The meals are provided during a wellness clinic, which is organized by the Pro Health Care Parish Nurse Community Outreach program.
 There are a number of opportunities available for families and individuals to socialize and to be part of a community through the free meal program and local social groups.